LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-The availability of the ``<</2`` control construct is controlled by the :ref:`context_switching_calls <flag_context_switching_calls>` compiler flag (its default value is defined in the adapter files of the back-end Prolog compilers).
+The availability of the ``<</2`` control construct is controlled by the :ref:`context_switching_calls <flag_context_switching_calls>` compiler flag (its default value is defined in the adapter files of the backend Prolog compilers).

 .. _programming_hooks: